hackergrrl/git-ssb-intro/README.md

 Your personal log can only be appended to, and is cryptographically secure: each message references the hash of the message that came before it.
-The whole thing is then also signed by your public key, making it both tamper-proof, and appendable only to the private key holder (you).
+The whole thing is then also signed by your public key, making it both tamper-proof, and appendable only by the private key holder (you).

 The final piece of SSB that makes it all work is the gossip protocol: when you run scuttlebot, you become a peer in a network of other scuttlebot users.
 You